-Innumerable backyard grills will be fired up this Memorial Day weekend.
+Innumerable backyard grills will be fired up for summer holidays, like Memorial Day weekend and Fourth of July.
 In honor of that, I wanted to dive into the greatest possible use of a grill: barbecue.
 The history of Chicago BBQ is tied directly to the city’s history of industry and immigration.
 Taking a look at how BBQ arrived and evolved here can give us a glimpse at some of the major forces in Chicago history.

 BBQ Arrives Along with the Great Migration